Single-use technology (SUT) has been adopted on a global scale since its introduction 20 years ago and its benefits are well-recognized.

 Here’s a scenario.
 An end user has a project and a need is identified.
 The solution is a customized single-use device with a part that has not been used in an assembly before.
 The end user approaches a single-use systems provider.
 At a minimum, before use quality and safety issues must be met, and a number of issues should be resolved before the new device is built into the assembly.
 This takes time, both for the vendor and the end user – and this delay may not have been accounted for in the project plan.

-This post was contributed by Guy Matthews, Market Development Manager at Parker Bioscience Division, United Kingdom
+This post was contributed by Guy Matthews, Market Development Manager at Parker Bioscience Filtration, United Kingdom